Information current as of 16 April 2018

 How does STP affect businesses with less than 20 employees?

-For businesses with less than 20 employees, your reporting obligations remain unchanged – you are not required to report through Single Touch Payroll, however can report through Single Touch Payroll to take advantage of any benefits that it may offer.
+For businesses with less than 20 employees, Single Touch Payroll reporting will be optional until July 1 2019 dependant on legislation being passed in Parliament - however, you can set up and report through Single Touch Payroll to take advantage of any benefits that it may offer.